 Federal law requires water companies to monitor radioactivity levels in drinking water systems that serve more than 25 customers.
 EWG’s Tap Water Database reports that more than a dozen different radioactive elements are detected in American tap water.
 The most common are beryllium, radon, radium, strontium, tritium and uranium.
 Water systems sometimes screen for groups of radiation-emitting substances, and report total alpha or beta particle activity instead of reporting individual substances.

-EWG data show that radioactive contaminants are detected in water serving more than 100 million people across the U.S. There is clear evidence that high doses of radiation cause cancer in various organs.
+EWG data show that radioactive contaminants are detected in water serving 156 million people across the U.S. There is clear evidence that high doses of radiation cause cancer in various organs.
 The probability of developing cancer decreases with lower doses of radiation, but does not go away.

 California has set public health goals for radium-226, radium-228 and uranium, and these values are 60 to 70 times lower than the federal legal limits.
 California’s public health goals are concentrations that pose a minimal risk of cancer, typically a one-in-a-million increase in lifetime risk of developing cancer.